10 Tips for Capturing Sharper Images

 2. Check Focus Settings

 Next, check your camera’s focus settings and ensure they are in the correct mode.
-If you want to use autofocus, make sure that your camera is set to either One-Shot or Continuous Focus depending on your subject matter.
+If you want to use autofocus, make sure that your camera is set to either One-Shot or Continuous Focus, depending on your subject.
 One-Shot for still objects and Continuous for moving subjects.

 3. Switch to Manual Focus

-For very difficult subjects to get in focus, such as the tiny droplets on a leaf, switch to manual focus!
+Switch to manual focus for very difficult subjects to get in focus, such as the tiny droplets on a leaf!
 Focusing by hand gives you much more control.

 4. Lower Your ISO

 Try to keep your ISO as low as possible to reduce noise.
-Noise will make your images look a lot less sharp because noise muddies the photograph.
+Noise will make your images look much less sharp because noise muddies the photograph.
 A good idea is to keep your ISO level below ISO 3200 if possible.
-The lower the better!
+The lower, the better!

 5. Use a Tripod